Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	_Warning messages displayed in English, French, and Polish_

 1. Continue flying until you're comfortable that your app — and your device — are working as expected.
+If your airplane freezes on the screen, try unplugging your MXChip and plugging it back in again.
+And if, at any time, you would like to reset your aircraft to its original position, restart the Function App as you did at the beginning of this exercise.

 When you're finished, unplug your MXChip from your laptop to stop the flow of messages to the IoT Hub.
 Also go into the Azure Portal and stop the Function App since your subscription incurs charges while it's running, even if it isn't processing messages — that is, even when the VM that hosts the Function App is idle.
-It is possible to configure a Function App so that you are only charged when an Azure Function inside it executes, but Function Apps configured that way are not guaranteed to execute immediately.
-For more information, refer to https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale.
+If you want to stop all charges for all of the Azure resources you deployed today, simply go into the portal and delete the "FlySimResources" resource group.
+But be careful, because once a resource group is deleted, it can't be undeleted.

 <a name="Summary"></a>
 ## Summary ##